sachaker/sachaker.github.io/thoughts.md

 *Let not thy wastewater be wasted*...
 You heard it here first.

 ><sup>†</sup>I can name a couple good companies that recognize this systemic short-sightedness: [Pendulum Therapeutics](https://pendulum.co/) and [Gingko Bioworks](https://www.ginkgobioworks.com/).
-For the interested reader, I also recommend looking into [Richard Sprague](https://richardsprague.com/microbiome/), who has a super cool passion project on his microbiome
+For the interested reader, I also recommend looking into [Richard Sprague](https://richardsprague.com/microbiome/), who has a pretty extensive passion project on his own microbiome